Frequently Asked Questions

-We have several reasons for developing this food and as dog lovers we encourage you to research raw feeding and compare it to commercial kibble.
-Our primary motivation for creating our food is experiencing, first hand, the positive changes in our own dogs.
-As a pet owner it was quite a shock to see the luxurious coat, clean teeth and enhanced vitality when we replaced a cooked, processed, grain-based kibble with fresh beef, chicken, lamb, pork, fish and vegetables.
+We have several reasons for developing a natural diet, and as dog lovers, we encourage you to research raw feeding and compare it to processed food.
+Our primary motivation for creating our food is experiencing firsthand the positive changes in our dogs.
+As a pet owner, it was quite a shock to see the luxurious coat, clean teeth and enhanced vitality when we replaced a cooked, processed, grain-based kibble with fresh beef, chicken, lamb, pork, fish and vegetables.

 More and more pet owners find they cannot feed kibble in good conscience after educating themselves on the topic.

-No, this is completely expected.
-Totally Raw Natural Dog Food provides food in its natural state, the moisture necessary for digestion is contained in the raw food.
-Because kibble has had the water removed, dogs constantly have to drink water in an attempt to maintain proper hydration.
+This is entirely expected.
+Totally Raw provides food in its natural state; the moisture necessary for digestion is contained in the raw food.
+Because kibble has had the water removed, pets have to drink an enormous amount of water in an attempt to maintain proper hydration.

 If you vary the feeding schedule, your pet will produce digestive juices based on seeing you prepare the food, rather than the time of day.
 Many pet owners find it more convenient not to have their dog on a feeding schedule.

 Will feeding raw meat make my dog become aggressive and vicious?